 Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number), the governing board will publicly consult on these changes.
+If nothing changes, it will publicly consult on the school's admission arrangements at least changes.
 If nothing changes, it will publicly consult on the school's admission arrangements at least once every 7 years.